 Applicants are always evaluated on the basis of evidence submitted in their application; that evidence consists of a record of their prior educational achievements (with an opportunity to describe periods of both formal and inform learning), a statement of motivation, a writing sample, two reference letters, and (at the discretion of a college) an admissions interview.
 The admissions process is conducted by faculty members who teach on the course to which the student is admitted.

-Students begin their applications by following the instructions stated on the Woolf platform for the programme to which they apply.
-All students must submit the requested evidence for the course, including a record of their prior educational achievements, a statement of motivation, writing sample, and two reference letters.
-Students are informed of the expected date of a decision on their application before they apply, and the outcome of their application is delivered, using the contact details provided by the student.
+Students must follow the instructions stated on the Woolf platform for the programme to which they apply.
+All students must submit the requested evidence for the course, including a record of their prior educational achievements, and those documents required by the programme.
+Students are informed of the expected start date of the programme before they apply, and the outcome of their application is delivered, using the contact details provided by the student.

-Students are admitted to a course of study by faculty members who teach the course at a single college (on Woolf’s colleges see §2.
+Students are admitted to a course of study by college administrators, and by faculty members who teach the course at the college (on Woolf’s colleges see §2.
 Institutional Probity).
-Course offerings state the dates of college application assessment and decisions.
-Students may apply to multiple colleges but may only accept a single place of study.
+Course offerings state whether application submission and assessments are open and ongoing, and they state the start date of programmes.
+Students may apply to multiple colleges.

-Faculty members in a college admitting students to a course must form an Admissions Committee of not less than 2 in order to review and rank applications.
+College admissions must include a review by one administrator and one academic, except where the student is already a college member, in which case the approval of one academic is sufficient for admission to the course.
 All applications are always reviewed according to the three criteria (stated above) and on the basis of the evidence submitted (listed above).
-The applications which are approved for acceptance are forwarded to the College Dean for final review and approval (see §2.
+The applications are overseen by the College Dean (see §2.
 Institutional Probity).
 In the case that disagreement arises within an admissions committee about whether to admit a specific student, the College Dean makes the final decision.
 In the case of any allegation of procedural misconduct, or inappropriate discrimination or prejudice, then a red flag should be submitted according to the normal procedure (see §4. h.
 Mitigating Circumstances).

 All students are oriented and inducted into their course in the following manner.
-Students are informed of the requirements for successfully completing their course before they enrol in a course; course-specific orientation information is stated on the course materials on the Woolf platform before the student enrols.
-All newly enrolled students are further required, during their first week of study, to book an induction meeting with a tutor for a question and answer session (see §4.
+Students are informed of the requirements for successfully completing their course; course-specific orientation information is stated on the course materials on the Woolf platform.
+All newly enrolled students are further assigned, as a part of their programme, contact points for academic and college questions (see §4.
 Student-Centred Learning, Teaching, and Assessment).
 Colleges are encouraged to supply their students with further orientation or guidance material.